 with the effective Hamiltonian

-If we assume that our lattice is isotropic (in two or three dimensions) then ${I_{ab} = I \delta_{ab}}$, and the constant $I$ is related to the London penetration depth~\cite{schrieffer_book, abrikosov_book}:
+If we assume that the discussed lattice is isotropic (in two or three dimensions), we have ${I_{ab} = I \delta_{ab}}$, where the constant $I$ is related to the London penetration depth~\cite{schrieffer_book, abrikosov_book}:

-We present an example of the calculated Josephson couplings $J_r$ for plaquette-translations $r$ in Fig.~\ref{fig:jgsgsfsfs}.
+We present an example of the calculated Josephson couplings, $J_r$, for plaquette-translations $r$ in Fig.~\ref{fig:jgsgsfsfs}.
 The figure shows that $J_r$ reduces sharply with increasing plaquette-translation length ${|r|}$, and thus the short-range components of $J_r$ alone can give a complete description.
 The strongest coupling is $J_{100}$, followed by the interlayer coupling $J_{001}$.
 They have their maxima around $\delta = 0.05$ and ${\delta = 0.1}$, respectively.
 All couplings diminish at large dopings, ${\delta > 0.1}$.
 The first term of Eq.~\eqref{eq:s10_j} ($GSGS$) is negative, and the second ($FSFS$) is positive. $GSGS$ is a mixed term with normal ($G$) and anomalous ($S$) contributions.
-It makes the main contribution to $J$, that can be finite only if there is a superconducting gap and therefore a finite anomalous self-energy $S$ as both terms depend on it.
+This term provides the main contribution to $J$, that can be finite only if there is a superconducting gap and therefore a finite anomalous self-energy, $S$.
 Regarding the largest contributions to the nearest neighbour Josephson coupling $J_{(1,0,0)}$, $GSGS$ is about 3 times as large as $FSFS$.